 A Part II Candidate must have started practice and been granted hospital admitting and surgical privileges on or before November 1 in order to qualify for the Part II examination two calendar years later.
 A Candidate must be continuously and actively engaged in the practice of operative orthopaedic surgery, other than as a resident or fellow (or equivalent), in one location for at least 17 consecutive full calendar months from the November 1st start date through March 31st of the year of the Examination.
 It also is a candidate’s obligation to inform the ABOS of any subsequent change in practice location or privileges that occur after submission of the candidate’s application but before the examination date.

 It is the responsibility of potential applicants who meet these qualifications to go to the Board website, register, and follow the instructions to apply for Part II.
-Applications and the case list collection program are available April 1 of each year and are due in October.
+Applications and the case list collection program are available April 1 of each year and are due November 1.
 The application and case lists must be filled out and submitted online.
-To access the application, you must click on Login and enter your username and password.
+To access the application, you must click on login and enter your username and password.

 The Credentials Committee of the ABOS meets to review information received on applicants and determine admissibility.
 A decision about each applicant is made either to approve admission to the next examination, to deny admission, or to defer a decision pending further evaluation.

 The ABOS has prepared several videos to help you prepare for the examination.